wkrea/git-cop/README.md

     git-cop -p, [--police]        # Police current branch for issues. git-cop -v, [--version]       # Show gem version.

-To check if your Git commit history is clean, run: `git-cop --police`. `Git::Cop` will exit with a failure if at least one issue is detected (handy for CI builds).
+To check if your Git commit history is clean, run: `git-cop --police`.
+It will exit with a failure if at least one issue is detected (handy for CI builds).

 This gem does not check commits on `master`.
 This is intentional as you would generally not want to